-Prerequisites: Credit in General Mathematics Studies 90 or appropriate score on the ELM.
+Prerequisite: Credit in General Mathematics Studies 90 or a score of 41-49 on the ELM.

 A review of intermediate algebra skills.
 Topics include polynomials, rational and radical expressions, complex numbers, linear and quadratic equations (and graphs), systems of equations, set and function notation, conic sections, exponential and logarithmic functions, and sequences and series.
 Credit in General Mathematics Studies 91 satisfies the Entry Level Mathematics Examination requirements.